Remote leadership: making long distance work

 Question - How “Present” are you really?

-Leadership & Organisational Change Specialist, Lacerta Consulting Service Ltd
+Leadership & Organisational Change Specialist, Lacerta Consulting Services Ltd